 On receipt of a complaint without an affidavit, Investigative Counsel notifies the complainant, in writing, about the necessity of filing an affidavit and supplies the complainant(s) with the proper language for the affidavit.
-If the affidavit is not received within 30 days of the date of notice, the Commission administratively closes the file.
-(Maryland Rule 16-805(a)).
+If the affidavit is not received within 30 days of the date of notice, the Investigative Counsel may dismiss the complaint and close the file.
+(Maryland Rule 16-805(a)&(c)).
+Upon dismissing the complaint, the Investigative Counsel notifies the complainant and Commission Members of the dismissal.

 Having received a complaint against a judge, Investigative Counsel must determine whether the complaint alleges facts that, if true, would constitute a disability or sanctionable conduct.
 (Maryland Rule 16-805(c)).
-If Investigative Counsel concludes that the case does not have such facial merit, the complaint is dismissed and the Investigative Counsel notifies the complainant and the Commission members of the dismissal.
+If Investigative Counsel concludes that the case does not have such facial merit, the complaint is dismissed and the Investigative Counsel notifies the complainant and the Commission Members of the dismissal.
 Otherwise, the Investigative Counsel has 90 days from the receipt of the complaint to complete a preliminary investigation.
 (Maryland Rule 16-805 (e)(5)).
 The Commission may extend the time period for a preliminary investigation for good cause for an additional 30 day period.
 (Maryland Rule 16-805(e)(5)).
 Once the Investigative Counsel proceeds with an investigation, the judge is entitled to notice of the complaint, the name of the complainant, the substance of the complaint and his or her rights under the rules.
 (Maryland Rule 16-805(e)(3)).